mukul1799/Data-Analytics-Projects/Hospital Database Creation and Data Migration/README.md

 Patient and appointment summaries

-# Key Outcomes:
+# Key Outcomes

 The project delivers the following outcomes:

-✔ A fully structured relational hospital database
-✔ Elimination of duplicate and invalid data
+A fully structured relational hospital database Elimination of duplicate and invalid data
-✔ Enforced data accuracy and consistency
+Enforced data accuracy and consistency
-✔ Automated prevention of scheduling conflicts
+Automated prevention of scheduling conflicts
-✔ Secure access based on doctor role and department
-✔ Department-wise monthly revenue reports
+Secure access based on doctor role and department Department-wise monthly revenue reports
-✔ Improved hospital efficiency and decision-making
+Improved hospital efficiency and decision-making